joedursun/pivotal/README.md

 ## Structure:
 Several of the classes defined in Pivotal inherit from Pivotal::API.
 The API class defines methods like `where` and `create` so that any child class can support common queries.
 Think ActiveRecord.

+## Supported Ruby versions
+For the most up to date list of supported Ruby versions check the [Travis CI page](https://travis-ci.org/joedursun/pivotal)

 ## Usage